GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Additional Results

+\textbf{Performance of attacks with deviated threshold.} To analyze the impact of threshold selection, we follow the approach in \cite{Inference_Attacks:link_steal:wu2021linkteller} and vary the threshold method.
+Using top-$k$ selection, where $k=d$ represents the ground truth number of positive samples (i.e., connected nodes), we evaluate performance in the static scenario.
+Given the ground truth degree $d$, we incorporate three approximations for evaluation: $0.8d$, $d$, and $1.2d$.
+This range is selected because, at $k=0.8d$, the precision reaches 1, and at $k=1.2d$, the recall reaches 1, making further exploration less meaningful.
+Table \ref{tab:attack_performance:inf3:degree} illustrates the $INF\text{--}MAG$ attack's efficacy with different estimated degrees.
+We observe that with precise degree estimation (where \( \hat{d} = d \)), $INF\text{--}MAG$ consistently exhibits high precision and recall.
+When the density estimation deviates, the attack remains robust.
+It's important to highlight that with an estimated degree of $1.2d$, the attack still shows excellent precision on the GIN model because we avoid labeling nodes with an LPS of 0, which is common in this scenario.

-In our study, we categorize target nodes across various datasets based on their degree of connectivity:\\ \emph{Unconstrained Subset:} We include nodes from the complete testing graph, provided they have more than three connections. \emph{Specific Degree Subsets:} For Twitch \& LastFm, nodes with a degree of 5 or less are considered low degree, whereas those with a degree of 10 or more are deemed high degree.
-For Flickr, because it is a larger graph, we adjust the thresholds, categorizing nodes with up to 15 connections as low degree and those with 30 or more as high degree.
+\textbf{Performance of attacks on target node with different degree.} In our study, we categorize target nodes across various datasets based on their degree of connectivity:\emph{Unconstrained Subset:} We include nodes from the complete testing set. \emph{Specific Degree Subsets:} For LastFM, nodes with a degree of 5 or less are considered low degree, whereas those with a degree of 10 or more are deemed high degree.
+For Flickr, we categorize nodes with up to 15 connections as low degrees and those with 30 or more as high degrees.